rutgers-oarc/dy78cloud/README.md

-# puppet-ohpc
+# dy78cloud
-A set of puppet modules for a cloud based use of slurm
+A set of scripts and puppet modules for a cloud based use of slurm